Governor: Brinks heist getaway driver eligible for parole

 ALBANY, N.Y.
-(AP) — A former radical who drove a getaway car during a 1981 Brinks armored car robbery will be eligible for parole next year following a commutation from Gov. Andrew Cuomo on Friday.
+(AP) — A former radical who drove a getaway car during a Brinks armored car robbery that led to the deaths of two police officers and a security guard will be eligible for parole next year after Gov. Andrew Cuomo commuted her sentence on Friday.

-Judith Clark, who’s 67 years old, is a former Weather Underground member who has served 35 years of a 75-years-to-life sentence for her role in the robbery at a mall in suburban Rockland County.
-One security guard and two New Jersey police officers were killed during or immediately following the $1.6 million heist.
+Judith Clark, a former Weather Underground member, has served 35 years of a 75-years-to-life sentence for her role in the robbery at a mall in suburban Rockland County.

-The commutation from the Democratic governor will make Clark eligible to appear before the Board of Parole in early 2017.
-Under the terms of her previous sentence she would not have been eligible for parole consideration until she was 106 years old.
+The commutation from will allow Clark, 67, to appear before the Board of Parole in early 2017.
+Under her previous sentence, she would not have been eligible for parole consideration until she was 106.

-In announcing the decision, Cuomo’s office noted that Clark “received one of the longest sentences of her six co-defendants, the majority of whom are either deceased or no longer in custody” and “received the same sentence as one of the known shooters.”
+In announcing the decision, the Democratic governor’s office noted that Clark “received one of the longest sentences of her six co-defendants, the majority of whom are either deceased or no longer in custody” and “received the same sentence as one of the known shooters.”

 Most Read Stories